-North Carolina has a long and successful track record of supporting the food processing sector.
+North Carolina has a long and successful track record of supporting the food and beverage sector.
 From workforce training to consulting services, powerful resources exist to support continued growth of this important industry.

 N.C.'s Industrial Electric Rate is 10% BELOW the national average